bellaalo/sample-docker/README.md

 http://<you EC2 publicIp>:8081
 ```

-    #to delete the docker image run the command:
+To delete the docker image run the command:

 To see the images and containerid

 ```bash
 docker ps